-In a similar vein, if you live in a city that has convenient public transportation, take advantage of it.
+Similarly, if you live in a city with convenient public transportation, take advantage of it.

 7. Use Natural Cleaners

 More and more large enterprises are using natural ingredients in their products.
 This is great because it makes the products more available and economically friendly to eco-conscious shoppers.
-The benefits of using natural cleaners don’t start and stop with helping the earth—there are also numerous health benefits.
-Many common conditions such as allergies and asthma are a result of the toxic ingredients the average American is exposed to in their home.
+The benefits of using honest cleaners don’t start and stop with helping the Earth—there are also numerous health benefits.
+Many common conditions, such as allergies and asthma, result from the toxic ingredients the average American is exposed to in their home.
 Help yourself, your family, and your planet by going natural.

 8. Turn Off Lights When You Leave the Room

 This one is pretty obvious.
-If you’re not in a room using the lights (or any other electronics and appliances), they don’t need to be on.
+They don’t need to be on if you’re not in a room using the lights (or any other electronics and appliances).
 It just wastes electricity and makes the bulb burn out quicker.

 9. Don’t Buy Extra Food Just Because

-Wastefulness is an enormous problem in the United States, especially in regards to food.
-Do your best not to contribute to this issue by planning out how many groceries and other items you need before you go on a shopping trip.
+Wastefulness is an enormous problem in the United States, especially in food.
+Do your best not to contribute to this issue by planning how many groceries and other items you need before going on a shopping trip.
 Stick to your list.
-Then, at home, pay attention to food expiration dates, so you aren’t wasting anything.
-If you do accidentally buy too much, and some food goes bad, though, compost it instead of throwing it away.
+Then, pay attention to food expiration dates at home so you aren’t wasting anything.
+Finally, if you accidentally buy too much, and some food goes wrong, compost it instead of throwing it away.

 10. Stop Receiving Junk Mail

 You don’t want to receive all those catalogs and ads in the mail anyway, so why not opt out?
-Junk mail wastes so much paper and creates an extra for you to do.
+Junk mail wastes so much paper and creates an extra for you.
 That being said, you can also reduce the amount of paper mail you receive in other ways.
-Many companies will send bills and other mail electronically now.
+For example, many companies will send bills and other mail electronically now.
 It gives you less mail to sort through, and you’re helping the Earth!

 Earth Day Activity: Go through your junk mail and contact companies to opt out of their magazines and catalogs if you no longer want to receive them.
-Also, contact companies that send you things you do want to receive, or need to receive, and ask if they have an electronic option.
+Also, contact companies that send you things you like or need to accept and ask if they have an electronic option.

 11. Take Advantage of Natural Light